jusbrasil/kube-render/README.md

                            merging.
   -s, --set TEXT           Vars that override context files.
-Format: key=value -t, --template-dir TEXT  Folder holding templates that should be rendered -o, --output-dir TEXT    Folder that rendered templates should be put in --no-save                Only prints templates.
-Doesn't create files -A, --apply              Apply rendered files using `kubectl apply` --help                   Show this message and exit.
+Format: key=value -t, --template-dir TEXT  Folder holding templates that should be rendered -A, --apply              Apply rendered files using `kubectl apply` --help                   Show this message and exit.
 ```